cri-o/cri-o/tutorials/kubeadm.md

 location = "user.private.repo/pause:3.2"
 ```

-Next the user should reload and restart CRI-O service to load the configurations.
+Next the user should reload and restart the CRI-O service to load the configurations.

 Last step the user also should add the cgroup driver on the configuration file or pass it as a parameter when starting kubeadm for the master node sample of parameters for configuration file: